Waco Federal Crime Attorney

 The conviction percentage in federal court is higher than 90%.
 It could not be more important that you have a highly skilled defender if you are facing federal charges.
 Your defense case must be carefully crafted, fully supported by evidence and testimony, and must be presented to the court professionally.
 The preparation of the defense case will require exceptional insight into the process, how to present the evidence supporting your case in a cohesive, well-planned manner, and a full understanding of federal law, including any case law.
 The research and case preparation can be extensive, and may require the support of professional resources such as independent computer analysts, financial experts or others that could contribute testimony to support your defense case.

 Waco Federal Court

 The Waco federal courthouse is located at 800 Franklin Ave # 140, Waco, TX 76701.
 Waco Federal Judge Alan Albright was appointed by President Trump.
 He was a patent litigator in Austin and federal magistrate judge before coming to Waco.

 Waco Federal Criminal Lawyer

 When people are accused of federal crime in Waco, they often hire lawyers from Houston, Dallas or Austin.
 That decision deprives the local defendant of critical information about the local judge, jury and prosecutors.
-If you need an aggressive federal criminal defense attorney in Waco, call Thomas West at 254-753-6437.
+If you need an aggressive federal criminal defense attorney in Waco, call us at 254-753-6437.